Djjimenez895/Classic-Ciphers/README.md

     9) python3 cipher.py encrypt -rfc -fow rfctest.txt -output testoutput.txt -key 3
     10) python3 cipher.py decrypt -rfc -fow testoutput.txt -output rfctest.txt -key 3

-  ### List of commands for component of the command line tool
+  ### List of commands for components of the command line tool
     1) action:
       encrypt - lets the program know that you want to encrypt a file decrypt - lets the program know that you want to decrypt a file